-If your project is located in a listed municipality (the City of Racine is a listed municipality), and meets the size criteria, contact the municipality for plan review.
+If your project is located in a listed municipality (the City of Racine is a listed municipality) and meets the size criteria, contact the municipality for plan review.
 Per SPS 361.60, the cities, villages and townships with this delegation are certified to review plans for:

--Additions to existing buildings containing no more than 2,500 sq. ft., no more than one floor level, 18-foot maximum roof span and 12-foot maximum exterior wall height; and
+-Additions to existing buildings containing no more than 2,500 sq. ft., no more than one floor level, 18-foot maximum roof span and 12-foot maximum exterior wall height

-The City of Racine is authorized to perform plan review as noted above and also do inspections of all buildings and structures as an agent of the State, including those for which the State of Wisconsin Department of Safety and Professional Services (DSPS) does the plan review.
+As noted above, the City of Racine is authorized to perform plan review inspections of all buildings and structures as an agent of the state, including those for which the State of Wisconsin Department of Safety and Professional Services (DSPS) does the plan review.

 Other helpful links:

 This brochure from the International Code Council provides a summary of the purpose of building codes, plan review and permit issuance.
-This information serves as an introduction to permitting, and it’s helpful if you don’t have experience working with the permit process.
+This information serves as a helpful introduction to permitting if you don’t have experience working with the permit process.